airbnb/synapse/README.md

 `haproxy` but you can access others e.g. [`nginx`](https://github.com/jolynch/synapse-nginx) through [plugins](createconfig).
-Note that if you give a routing component at the top level but not at the service level the default is typically to make that service available via that routing component, sans listening ports, if you wish to only configure a single component explicitly pass the ``disabled`` option to the relevant routing component.
+Note that if you give a routing component at the top level but not at the service level the default is typically to make that service available via that routing component, sans listening ports.
+If you wish to only configure a single component explicitly pass the ``disabled`` option to the relevant routing component.
+For example if you want to only configure HAProxy and not NGINX for a particular service, you would pass ``disabled`` to the `nginx` section of that service's watcher config.

 * [`haproxy`](#haproxysvc): how will the haproxy section for this service be configured
 * [`nginx`](https://github.com/jolynch/synapse-nginx#service-watcher-config): how will the nginx section for this service be configured. **NOTE** to use this you must have the synapse-nginx [plugin](#plugins) installed.